wshanks01/vuejs-todo-app/README.md

 # vue-todo-app

-> A Vue.js project
-A simple Todo app using a Scotch.io tutorial.
+> A simple Todo app using a Scotch.io tutorial.
 Tutorial was sparse and missing some info however that required a bit of debugging on my end which helped my understanding of Vue.js

 ## Build Setup